Student projects at IGP

 For students interested in these courses:

-Please apply by filling in the Project Plan Form.
+Please apply by filling in the Project Agreement.
 Note that you have to agree on a project with your supervisor to be eligible for the course.
 Apply for the course at antagning.se.
 Do not forget to upload the filled form with your application.

 Projects in the research area cancer/oncology

 The effect of anti-tumor immunotherapy is very heterogeneous and only a minor fraction of patients benefits from this therapy.
-We will characterize immune infiltrate in major solid cancers and investigate infiltration patterns of different immune cell classes, enabling a detailed classification of different tumor types according to their immunological status.
+We are applying in situ visualization technology to characterize immune infiltrate in major solid cancers and investigate infiltration patterns of different immune cell classes, enabling a detailed classification of different tumor types according to their immunological status.

-Gliobastoma multiforme is the most malignant primary brain tumor.
+Glioblastoma multiforme (GBM) is the most malignant primary brain tumor.
 The cancer cells vary between more treatment-resistant and more treatment-sensitive cell-states.
-Current studies aim to uncover forces that drives these changes in treatment resistance and make all cells vulnerable to therapy.
+Current studies aim to uncover forces that drives these phenotypically linked cell-state transitions changes to develop efficient treatment.

 Projects in the research area vascular biology